YoussefAbdo/sky_news_flutter/README.md

 The application load news from https://newsapi.org in a list view.
 A loader keeps running until the application get the data.
-When you click on one of the list tiles you will move to the description of the news with more details and a pictre.
+When you click on one of the list tiles you will move to the description of the news with more details and a picture.
 There are 3 main news categories; Egypt News, Argaam News and Saudi Arabia News (More categories can be added later).
 An interstitial ad that populates every 10 seconds.
-The application is integrated with Firebase, Analytics and Messaging which allow us to puch notifications.
+The application is integrated with Firebase, Analytics and Messaging which allow us to push notifications.

 <html>
 <head>